matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 `POST /_matrix/client/v1/rooms/{roomID}/redact/user/{userID}`

+This endpoint redacts the target matrix user's unredacted events by sending redactions on behalf of the requesting user.

-This endpoint redacts the target matrix user's unredacted events in reverse chronological order, starting from the most chronologically-recent visible event in the room history for the requesting user.
+The target user's unredacted events are sourced in reverse chronological order, starting from the most chronologically-recent visible event in the room history for the requesting user.
+Similarly to `/rooms/{roomID}/messages?dir=b`.

 This endpoint is blind to the distinction between normal and soft-failed events, and will cause redactions to be issued